maayaankk/LinkeDinCloneUsingReactJs/README.md

 ## Project introduction

-A full fledge web app build with React JS Firebase and it has Google Authentication in the respected app!.
+A full fledge web app build with React JS Firebase and it has Google Authentication in the respected app.

 # Getting Started with Create React App